Touch DNA 2019 Update

 As an interesting side note about the unidentified DNA found on Yarmolenko's car, it was known around the University of North Carolina Charlotte campus that Yarmolenko more often rode her bike than drove her car.
 This article states, "Ira was a free spirit, loved the outdoors, hardly ever drove her car, mostly rode her bike or walked on campus, so driving her car was unusual."
 Another article which has since been taken offline mentioned that Yarmolenko let friends borrow her car, so this could account for some of the unidentified DNA which could have been deposited prior to her death.

 Touch DNA Results Explained

-The most specific comments related to the touch DNA in this case come from The North Carolina Center on Actual Innocence Executive Director Ms. Chris Mumma, whose organization is representing Mark Carver in his post-appellate claim of innocence.
-Mumma was interviewed by moderator Mike Collins on radio station WFAE 90.7 along with The Charlotte Observer staff Elizabeth Leland and Gary Schwab.
-Following are selected quotes relevant to the touch DNA, and interested persons are encouraged to listen to the entire broadcast.
+The most specific comments related to touch DNA contamination possibilities came from The North Carolina Center on Actual Innocence Executive Director Ms. Chris Mumma, whose organization is representing Carver in his post-appellate claim of innocence.
+In April 2016, Mumma was interviewed by moderator Mike Collins on radio station WFAE 90.7 along with The Charlotte Observer staff Elizabeth Leland and Gary Schwab.
+Following are selected quotes relevant to the touch DNA.

 Mumma: What we're seeing in mixtures, and that's what happens when you have just a limited number of skin cells, then you can pick up skin cells from a number of different people.
 When you're seeing more than one profile and you're interpreting the mixture, there can be complications in, if you settle on two people as part of the mixture, you could reach one conclusion.
 If you assume there's three people, you might reach another conclusion, and there's oftentimes no way to tell how many people are a part of that mixture.